Falcon::RailsGuidesReal-Time Views

 Create a controller to handle the Live::View connection:

-require 'async/websocket/adapters/rails'
+require "async/websocket/adapters/rails"

 class ClockController < ApplicationController